 Western Energy Imbalance Market (WEIM) Achieves $462 Million in Cost Savings in Q3 2023

 Western Energy Imbalance Market (WEIM) has reported impressive cost-saving benefits of $462.05 million in the third quarter of 2023.
-This achievement brings the cumulative leveraged savings in and the broader western United States to a substantial $4.66 billion since the market's inception in 2014.
+This achievement brings the cumulative leveraged savings in and the broader western to a substantial $4.66 billion since the market's inception in 2014.

 The remarkable increase in economic benefits during the third quarter is attributed to the growing number of market participants and a more diverse set of resources spanning a wider geographical footprint.
 This expansion has allowed for cleaner and more affordable energy sources to meet demand, displacing more expensive generation methods.